For Some Black Americans, Love Of Country Means Holding It Accountable

 "I have always had a profound appreciation for what this country has said its ideals are," Berry said.
 "But being a Black American, in particular, one that served in uniform, I've quickly realized that there were just a lot of contradictions in there."

 Berry served as class president at West Point in 2013, one of few Black class presidents in the military academy's history.
-He now lives in New York and is a co-founder of Collaborate and Graduate, a non-profit aimed at increasing representation in the military officer ranks.
+He now lives in New York and is a co-founder of Collaborate and Graduate, a nonprofit aimed at increasing representation in the military officer ranks.

 "I think for Black veterans in particular, once you go overseas and you get back here, it's something you just can't get over, when things aren't the way they should be," he said.
 "There are countless examples of shortcomings that this country has had, and ways it needs to get better."